Keyboard shortcuts

 Note

 Unlike C or other C-like languages, Odin doesn’t let us do arithmetic directly on pointers, but instead we can convert a pointer into a uintptr, perform the arithmetic, and then cast back to a pointer.
+More commonly, though, a multi-pointer is used instead.

 multi-pointers